University of Lancashire: International developments

+University of Lancashire Cyprus offers bachelor's degrees in business administration, advertising and marketing communications, accounting and finance, hospitality and tourism management, computing, mathematics, English language studies, law, web design and development, sport and exercise science and psychology.
+It offers master's degrees in business administration, business management, marketing management, education leadership, teaching English to speakers of other languages (TESOL) with applied linguistics, financial and commercial law, computing, cybersecurity, data analytics, sport & exercise science and forensic psychology.

 Student life

 Students' Union

 The nightclub and live music venue at the Students' Union, '53 Degrees', has two floors with a bar on each and occasionally hosts musical performers.
 Across two rooms, total capacities are 1,100 & 350 for club nights and 1,400 and 350 for all live gigs.
-The adjoining bar, 'Source', is open seven days a week during term times.
+The adjoining bar, 'Lampworks', is open seven days a week during term times.
 '53 Degrees' is no longer owned by the Students' Union however Freshers' Week events are still run in the venue.